-Childhood Cancer, Common Types, Rally Blog, Research
+Childhood Cancer, Common Types, Rally Blog, What Is

 What is Chronic Myeloid Leukemia (CML)?
 Chronic myeloid leukemia (CML) is a type of blood cancer that causes an overproduction of white blood cells.
 These cells grow abnormally and can build up in the blood and bone marrow, leaving less room for healthy white and red...